lukas-pb/housing_affordability/README.md

 ```
 PTI = median_house_price / (weekly_earnings × 52)
 ```
-Earnings are state-level averages.
-Capital city workers typically earn above the state average, so PTI ratios may be slightly overstated.
+⚠️ **Limitation — state-level earnings:** Earnings data (ABS 6302.0) is published at the state level, not city level.
+Capital city workers typically earn above the state average, meaning PTI ratios in this analysis are likely slightly overstated — houses appear less affordable than they truly are for the average city worker.
+City-level earnings data is not publicly available from the ABS at this time.

 **Correlation analysis**
 Pearson correlation is calculated on quarter-on-quarter percentage changes rather than price levels, to avoid spurious correlation from two independently trending series.